Elopteryx/upload-parser/README.md

   * ```.onPartEnd(…)```
   * ```.onRequestComplete(…)```
   * ```.onError(…)```
-* Lightweight, lesser than 40Kb size, no dependencies other than the servlet Api
+* Lightweight, lesser than 40Kb size, no dependencies other than the servlet API
 * Available from the Maven Central repository

 Requirements